EOSIO/eos/docs/00_install/01_build-from-source/02_build-eosio-binaries/02_manual-build/00_eosio-dependencies/index.md

 ## Automatic Installation of Dependencies

-EOSIO dependencies can be built or installed automatically from the [Build Script](../../00_build-script.md) when [building EOSIO from Source](../../../index.md).
+EOSIO dependencies can be built or installed automatically from the [Build Script](../../00_build-script.md) when building EOSIO from source.
 To build the pinned dependencies, the optional `-P` parameter can be specified when invoking the script.
 Otherwise, the unpinned dependencies will be installed instead, with the exception of `boost` and `cmake` which are always pinned:

 ```sh
 $ cd ~/eosio/eos